calsaviour/sudoku/README.md

 [![Dependency Status](https://david-dm.org/shebson/sudoku.svg)](https://david-dm.org/shebson/sudoku)
 [![devDependency Status](https://david-dm.org/shebson/sudoku/dev-status.svg)](https://david-dm.org/shebson/sudoku#info=devDependencies)

-This project provides a simple implementation of sudoku in Javascript, HTML and CSS.
+This project provides a simple implementation of Sudoku in Javascript, HTML and CSS.
 It does not use any front-end frameworks like Backbone or Bootstrap.

 Each game board is pseudo-randomly generated.
-This game is responsive to different screensizes and additionally includes support for keyboard navigation on desktop.
-Players recieve instant feedback if their play violates one of the constraints of the game.
+This game is responsive and additionally includes support for keyboard navigation on desktop.
+Players receive instant feedback if their play violates one of the constraints of the game.

 This project includes a build system that uses Grunt, Browserify and LESS.
 The application is tested using Mocha and Chai (for more information on tests, see the [testing section](#testing)).

 # Hosted version

-You can play this sudoku game online at [sudoku.stephenhebson.com](https://sudoku.stephenhebson.com).
+You can play this Sudoku game online at [sudoku.stephenhebson.com](https://sudoku.stephenhebson.com).

 # Running locally